Is CDET a Government-run organisation?

 I am a teacher within a Recognised School.
 Why is it in my interests to apply for a Recognised Award?

 If you teach within a Recognised School, it is the organisation which holds the award and not you as an individual.
-If you wish to promote the standards you uphold and be listed on our online database of teachers, you may wish to consider becoming a Recognised Teacher or Registered Instructor in your own right.
+If you wish to promote the standards you uphold and be listed on our online database of teachers, you may wish to consider becoming a Recognised Teacher in your own right.

 What does my Recognised Award application fee pay for?